giloop/3D-printings/README.md

 3D-printings
 ============

-Automate your 3D printgs with Openscad and Python
+Automate your 3D printings with Openscad and Python
 ----------------------------------------------------------
 These 3D prints were automated with Openscad and Python: